 In the next part, we will explore how access can be made more meaningful and the steps needed to improve the current framework.

-Ed note: This article has been written by Akshay and Urvashi from NLUD.
+Ed note: This article has been written by Akshay Dhekane and Urvashi Singh from NLUD.
 The article has been edited & coordinated by Hamza Khan and posted by Abhishek Sanjay from our Student Editorial Team.

 Part II of this series can be accessed here.